PPGSM/PPGSM/README.md

 Prerequesites
 - OS: Ubuntu 18.04 above
-- HE libraries: TFHE and SEAL homomorphic encryption (HE) have to be installed.
+- HE libraries: SEAL have to be installed.

 1. Installating and Testing

-Install the two HE libraries.
+Install the SEAL library.
-To use PPGSM, install two homomorphic encrpytion libraries: TFHE and SEAL.
+To use PPGSM, install a homomorphic encrpytion library which is SEAL.

 1.1.
-Installing TFHE

-Get the TFHE installation file available at: https://github.com/tfhe/tfhe/tarball/master
-(Note that the TFHE github main version would have a problem on installing TFHE)
-Unzip the tar.gz file into a directory and go to the directory where README.md and LICENSE are.
-Then, make directory named 'build':

-    mkdir build

-Go to the 'build' directory:

-    cd build

-Then, make installation file in the build directory:

-    cmake ../src

-Finally, using commands below, install TFHE:

-    make
-    sudo make install

-1.2.
 Installing SEAL

 Get SEAL installation file: git clone https://github.com/microsoft/SEAL
 Go to the SEAL native directory: